Lake Koman Ferry: Schedule

-As of May 2015, the revamped car ferry ship was re-introduced running every day with a new timetable.

-The car ferry departs daily, and the crossing takes two hours.
+In May 2015, the revamped car ferry ship was re-introduced with daily service on a new timetable.
+The journey takes two hours.
 Other ferry services such as Berisha have an inverted schedule.
-Schedule changes in the winter season to accommodate lower ridership.
+There are schedule changes in the winter season to accommodate lower ridership.

 Transportation

 Furgons (minibuses) serve the area and are usually located at the ferry docking stations.
-Furgons depart from Shkoder at about 06:00 in the morning near Hotel Rozafa on Democracy Square (Sheshi Demokracia).
+Furgons depart from Shkoder in the morning.